data-products-python/web-data-products/README.md

-# web-interfaces
+# Web data products

-- What do we need web interfaces for?
+- What do we need web data products for?
   - Non-functional reqs. of web architectures
 - Flask
 - Angular2